 B: When a taxpayer submits a return, HMRC expects that it’s done competently.

-Therefore any inaccuracy that is done carelessly, deliberate or deliberate and concealed would attract a penalty.
+Therefore any inaccuracy that is done carelessly, deliberately, or deliberately concealed would attract a penalty.

 WHEN TO CORRECT ERRORS ON RETURN.

 The taxpayer could submit an amended return up to 12 months after the deadline for the tax year.
-(In these case of this example by 31st of Jan 2020.)
+(In the case of this example by 31st of Jan 2020.)

 However, if the HMRC finds out about this mistake before the taxpayer, the return could only be amended by the tax inspector.